yoursdearboy/bridg/README.md

 Implemented in Python with support for persistence using SQLAlchemy.
 Also a web interface for electronic data capture (EDC).

+## Configuration and Profiles

+The web app has notion of profiles.
+The profile can be set using `BRIDG_ENV` environment variable, which is `development` by default.

+Depending on the profile the app loads environment variables from `.env` file and profile specific `.env.xxx` file.
+Though the profile specific file doesn't override variables set in `.env` file.
+This is done for compatibility with `flask` cli command.

+By default the repository contains `.env.development` and `.env.testing` files for corresponding profiles.
+And the file for the production profile `.env.production` is added to `.gitignore`, so it won't be present in repository ever, because it may contain secrets.

 ## Build

 Bulding web assets.